Hearthstone expansions: Path of Arthas

 With the introduction of the Death Knight class, the second new hero added to the original game will get 26 cards from the "Path of Arthas" set, which can be either purchased from a money offer or by spending 2000 Gold.
 In addition to the 26 cards from this set, 32 cards are added to the Core Set that will be freely given after finishing Death Knight Prologue.

 March of the Lich King

-The third and final expansion of the "Year of the Hydra", March of the Lich King was announced on November 1, 2022, and will be released on December 6.
-This set includes cards for the Death Knight class, adds a new minion type – Undead, adds a new card mechanic Manathirst that does something extra once a certain mana amount is reached and will include the keyword Reborn last used in the "Saviors of Uldum" expansion.
+The third and final expansion of the "Year of the Hydra", March of the Lich King was announced on November 1, 2022, and was released on December 6.